VaideswarReddy/Mobile_price_prediction/README.md

 A dataset consisting of various parameters to predict the price score/range of a mobile phone based on certain inputs such as following:

-id:ID
+1.id:ID
-battery_power:Total energy a battery can store in one time measured in mAh blue:Has bluetooth or not clock_speed:speed at which microprocessor executes instructions dual_sim:Has dual sim support or not
+2.battery_power:Total energy a battery can store in one time measured in mAh blue:Has bluetooth or not clock_speed:speed at which microprocessor executes instructions dual_sim:Has dual sim support or not